dalisoft/awesome-ai-coding/README.md

 # awesome-ai-coding

-A curated list of AI-powered code editor and IDE's categorized by their usage, sorted by minimal plan price.
+A curated list of AI-powered CLI, code editor and IDE's categorized by their usage, sorted by minimal plan price.

 ## Other my awesome lists